EventFindr/findr-web/README.md

 Then build with:

-    rm dist/*
-    browserify "src/main.jsx" -t babelify --outfile "dist/bundle.js"
-    cp static/index.html dist
+    gulp

 And run the build with:

-    cd dist
-    python3 -m http.server
+    nodejs server.js

-...or your preferred method of setting up a static web server.
+...or your preferred method of setting up a static web server for `/dist`.

-A makefile will be provided in the future.